 One recent work, EvoFed \cite{rahimi2023evofed}, also achieves bidirectional $\cO(1)$ communication cost.
-However, EvoFed is fundamentally different from \app, and it is not designed for LLM fine-tuning: (1) During local training, EvoFed first conducts the BP process to get the true gradient.
-Then it generates $K$ noise-perturbed model populations and tries to represent the true gradient by the summation of these noise perturbations, where the weight coefficient of each population is determined by the $l_2$ norm of the pair-wise differences between it and the true gradient.
-Thus, EvoFed still relies on the BP process to get the true gradient, which limits its applicability to billion-sized LLMs.
-As reported by \citet{malladi2023mezo}, fine-tuning of full LLMs requires tremendous memory overhead, e.g., full-parameter tuning of an LLM with 2.7B parameters with the average number of tokens set to 400 causes 55GB memory consumption.
-Such a level of memory consumption is unaffordable to a single graphics card such as NVIDIA V100 (32GB), not to mention an end device.
-(2) The calculation of $l_2$ norm of the pair-wise differences between a perturbation and the true gradient also consumes tremendous computation resources for billion-sized LLMs, not to mention that such an operation needs to be conducted for $K$ times in each round.
-(3) As mentioned in Equation (12) presented by \citet{rahimi2023evofed}, when facing the scenario of partial client participation, a client that has not participated in FL for $\varrho $ rounds has to perform $\varrho \cdot K$ model updates to calculate the latest global model, while \app and \apppro still only need to perform $K$ steps.
+However, EvoFed is fundamentally different from \app, and it is not specifically designed for fine-tuning LLMs: (1) During local training, EvoFed first conducts BP to compute the true gradient.
+Then it generates $K$ noise-perturbed model populations and tries to represent the true gradient by the summation of these noise perturbations.
+The weight coefficient of each population is determined by the $l_2$ norm of its pairwise differences with the true gradient.
+Thus, EvoFed still relies on the BP process to get the true gradient, which is not practical for fine-tuning LLMs with billions of parameters.
+As reported by \citet{malladi2023mezo}, fine-tuning full LLMs imposes a tremendous memory burden.
+For example, full-parameter tuning of an LLM with 2.7B parameters with an average sequence length of 400 tokens can consume up to 55GB of memory.
+Such a level of memory consumption exceeds the capabilities of a single graphics card such as NVIDIA V100 (32GB), not to mention an end device.
+(2) The calculation of $l_2$ norm of the pairwise differences between a perturbation and the true gradient also consumes tremendous computation resources for billion-sized LLMs.
+This operation must be repeated $K$ times each round, further increasing the computational load.
+(3) As highlighted in Equation (12) presented by \citet{rahimi2023evofed}, when facing the scenario of partial client participation, a client that has not participated in FL for $\varsigma $ rounds has to perform $\varsigma \cdot K$ model updates to calculate the latest global model, while \app and \apppro still only need to perform $K$ steps.
 In the experiments conducted by \citet{rahimi2023evofed}, EvoFed is evaluated on small visual datasets with small models, i.e., containing at most 2.3 million parameters, while our approach is evaluated on LLMs with at most 3.43 billion parameters.